dburdyga/trade-republic/README.md

 - User can enter an ISIN themselves or choose from a list of predefined ISINs.

+- User cannot add same ISIN multiple times, user will get an error.

 - If the websocket disconnects, then ... user get some message

-- If user adds an instrument multiple times to their list, then ...

 ## Project setup
 ```